fastlane/examples/Touchwonders/README.md

 At every interaction the build note file content is added to `RELEASE_NOTES.md` collection and finally used for fill in Crashlytics build's release notes.

+### GIT Checkout

+Checkout a branch from project working copy.

 # Availabe lanes

 The predefined lanes are divided in _public_ and _private_.